Category: Action Alerts

 Ban Discontinued Dispersants and Update Oil Spill Response Plans

-Did you know the chemicals used to clean up oil spills can be just as harmful as the oil spills themselves?
-Take action today to ban the use of discontinued dispersants!
-The Current Threat Stockpiles of discontinued chemical dispersants that have known health risks are still approved for use during oil spills in Washington waters.…
+Did you know the chemicals used to clean up oil spills can be as harmful as the spills themselves?
+Stockpiles of discontinued chemical dispersants with known health risks are still approved for use in Washington waters.
+These toxic dispersants threaten marine life, human health, and shoreline communities near the Salish Sea.
+Friends of the San…

 • The Recycling Reform Act (SB 5284 solid waste management)